Clicky

 At the heart of any journey through Bali is a balance between exploration and pause — taking in the sights and sounds, while also allowing space to slow down, reflect, and let the atmosphere settle.
 For travellers who embrace both, the island remains endlessly rich, layered, and quietly rewarding.

-Victoria is a travel writer with over seven years’ experience exploring slow, meaningful travel and is part of the women-led team shaping Klay Bar in Canggu.
-Her perspective reflects lived experience within the space, while the wider narrative, structure, and editorial framing have been developed to explore the experience of ceramic painting at Klay Bar within the broader context of slow travel in Bali.
+Victoria is a travel writer with over seven years’ experience exploring slow, meaningful travel.
+Her perspective reflected lived experience within the space, while the wider narrative, structure, and editorial framing were developed to explore ceramic painting at Klay Bar within the broader context of slow travel in Bali.

 What Our Followers Say